CrawfordGroup/ProgrammingProjects/Project#01/README.md

     1 -1.007295466862    -1.669971842687    -0.705916966833
     1 -1.007295466862     1.669971842687    -0.705916966833

 The first line above is the number of atoms (an integer), while the remaining lines contain the z-values and x-, y-, and z-coordinates of each atom (one integer followed by three double-precision floating-point numbers).
-This input file ("[acetaldehyde.dat]((https://github.com/CrawfordGroup/ProgrammingProjects/blob/master/Project%2301/input/acetaldehyde.dat))") along with a few other test cases can be found in this repository in the `input` directory.
+This [input file](https://github.com/CrawfordGroup/ProgrammingProjects/blob/master/Project%2301/input/acetaldehyde.dat) ("acetaldehyde.dat") along with a few other test cases can be found in this repository in the [input directory](https://github.com/CrawfordGroup/ProgrammingProjects/tree/master/Project%2301/input).

 After downloading the file to your computer (to a file called “geom.dat”, for example), you must open the file, read the data from each line into appropriate variables, and finally close the file.